Skip to main content Skip to local navigation

 This lecture kicked off our New Voices in Work & Labour Studies Workshop Series.
 This series ran from OCtober 15 to November 12, 2020, in collaboration with the Canadian Association for Work and Labour Studies (CAWLS).

-The John Eleen Annual Lecture in Global Labour is an initiative of the Global Labour Research Centre and is co-sponsored by the Ontario Federation of Labour, UNIFOR, LIUNA Ontario Provincial District Council, Goldblatt Partners LLP, and Cavaluzzo LLP.
+The John Eleen Annual Lecture in Global Labour was initiated through the generous donation that Anne Thomson-Eleen made to the GLRC and was co-sponsored by the Ontario Federation of Labour, UNIFOR, LIUNA Ontario Provincial District Council, Goldblatt Partners LLP, and Cavaluzzo LLP.

 2019